 Tilt the OTA to approximately 45° and point it at a bright surface like a white wall.

 Loosen the primary mirror locking bolts using the Allen key.

 - Adjust one of the tilt screws on the primary mirror very slightly.
-Check for alignment (see above) to see if the centre mark/donut and centre of the bright Cheshire ring are getting closer or further away from each other.
+Check for alignment (see above) to see if the centre mark/donut and centre of the bright Cheshire ring (or the laser dot if using this method) are getting closer or further away from each other.

 - If they are getting closer, gradually turn the screw in the same direction.
 If they are getting further apart, turn the screw in the opposite direction.
 Stop turning when they stop getting closer or further apart.